 Cell and Molecular Biology

-The Howard-Tilton Memorial Library collects materials that support the teaching and research programs of the university's Department of Cell and Molecular Biology.
+The Howard-Tilton Memorial Library collects materials in support of the teaching and research programs of the university's Department of Cell and Molecular Biology (CMB).
 The department offers programs of study leading to the Bachelor of Science, Master of Science, and Doctorate degrees in cell and molecular biology.
-The department faculty is dedicated to instructing undergraduate students in modern approaches to biological inquiry.
-Undergraduates are trained in the fundamentals of cell and molecular biology and are encouraged to consider careers in science research and the health sciences.
 An undergraduate major in neuroscience allows a student to pursue an interdepartmental curriculum that focuses on the role of the nervous system in regulating physiological processes.
+The department offers a one year master of science degree program for students wishing to attend a postgraduate professional school.
+The department is a participant in two interdisciplinary graduate programs, the Neurosciences Graduate Program and the Molecular and Cellular Biology Graduate Program.
 The research programs of the Cell and Molecular Biology Department are focused on two major areas: developmental biology and neuroscience.
-The graduate program trains students in the areas of developmental biology, molecular biology, cell biology, and neurobiology.
 Faculty and students pursue research in a wide variety of topics, including developmental biology, cellular neurobiology, bacterial cell differentiation, molecular systematics and evolution, and behavioral toxicology.
-The department also offers a one year master of science degree program for students wishing to attend a postgraduate professional school.
-The department is a participant in two interdisciplinary graduate programs, the Neurosciences Graduate Program and the Molecular and Cellular Biology Graduate Program, which bring in researchers from various Tulane campuses.
 In addition, many faculty in this department are involved with the Center for Bioenvironmental Research.

 Subject Resource Guide